imatix/gsl/README.md

 <A name="toc4-886" title="Constants" />
 #### Constants

 Constants express a constant value of one of the two scalar types.
-A string constant is specified with either single- or double-quotes as delimiters, for example: "ABC".
+A string constant is specified with either single- or double-quotes as delimiters, for example: `"ABC"`.
 String constants may continue over several source lines.
 The line break is considered part of the string constant, unless the last character in the line is a single backslash (`\`) in which case neither the backslash nor the line break is part of the string.
 A numeric constant is a simple number with an optional sign and optional decimal characters, for example 123 and -0.3.

 <A name="toc4-891" title="Scopes" />
 #### Scopes